 Early Years @ Lightcliffe, which has an Oftsed rating of ‘Good’, employs 10 staff.

-Registered with Calderdale Local Authority, it provides pre-school education for two to five-year-olds and after-school provision for pupils at Lightcliffe C of E Primary School.
+Registered with Calderdale Local Authority, it provides pre-school education for two to five-year-olds.
+It also offers after-school provision for pupils at Lightcliffe C of E Primary School.

-Sam Pearson, pre-school manager at Early Years @ Lightcliffe, said: “We have 24 places for pre-school children and 75-plus families on roll across both pre-school and after-school provision.
+Sam Pearson is the pre-school manager at Early Years @ Lightcliffe.
+She said: “We have 24 places for pre-school children and 75-plus families on roll across both pre-school and after-school provision.

 “We provide a warm and welcoming environment where children can play, learn and develop to their full potential.

-“We were well-established at Christ Church Centre so were delighted to be able to buy the property thanks to the support of Unity Trust Bank.”
+“We were well-established at Christ Church Centre.
+So, we were delighted to be able to buy the property thanks to the support of Unity Trust Bank.”

 Christ Church Centre has several meeting rooms, a kitchen and a main hall and stage.
 Early Years @ Lightcliffe hopes to generate additional income from other community groups that use the facilities.